cardinal-dev/scout/README.md

 `ssh` builds the `paramiko` client based on information passed into `buildSshClient()`. `buildSshClient()` accepts three positional arguments: `ip`, `username`, and `password`.

-`env` contains the Jinja2 logic for building/running scout templates.
-Currently, all default scout templates can be found in `templates/`. `scout` can read a text file that has one IOS command per line.
+`env` contains the Jinja2 logic for building/running `scout` templates.
+Currently, all default `scout` templates can be found in `templates/`. `scout` can read a text file that has one IOS command per line.
 If desired, the user can pass Jinja2 values to the templates in order to build complex command runs.

 `info` contains command functions that gather Cisco AP information, much like the commands a sysadmin would type at the Terminal.

-`sys` contains command functions that manipulate certain system settings.
+`sys` contains command functions that manipulate system settings.

-`ssid` contains command functions that create/delete SSIDs on Cisco APs.
+`ssid` contains command functions that create/delete SSIDs.